BradleyCai/ucr-schedule-visualizer/README.md

 End of life
 -----------

 With UCR's recent switch to Banner, we've decided to stop working on UCRSV.
-We plan to add minimal compatibility for it's schedule, but that'll be the last thing we do for this website.
-You can read more about it [here](https://bradleycai.github.io/ucr-schedule-visualizer/about.html#end)
+We plan to add minimal compatibility for its schedule, but that'll be the last thing we do for this website.
+You can read more about all of this [here](https://bradleycai.github.io/ucr-schedule-visualizer/about.html#end).

 Contributing
 ------